Who's Behind Listverse?

 Harold Bride was a junior wireless operator on RMS Titanic, serving as assistant to Jack Phillips, the chief operator.
 Both men were responsible for sending and receiving Morse code messages using Marconi’s radio telegraph system.
 In addition to delivering iceberg warnings to Captain Edward J. Smith throughout the day, the two men undertook shifts to transmit passengers’ messages to their loved ones back home.

-However, when RMS Titanic struck an iceberg, Captain Smith ordered for the two men to send SOS messages for help.
+However, when RMS Titanic struck an iceberg, Captain Smith ordered the two men to send SOS messages for help.
 At the time, both Bride and Phillips were not concerned about the collision; however, they soon realized the gravity of the situation.
 While Phillips spent the rest of the night sending SOS messages to nearby ships, Bride would update Captain Smith on the progress of communicating with potential rescue liners.

 6 George Beauchamp